-Although U3O8 Corp. raised funds in 2018 to advance its projects at a slow pace, current trends in the financial and commodity markets have limited the Company's ability to develop and/or further explore its assets.
+Although U3O8 Corp. raised funds in 2018 to advance its projects at a slow pace, recent trends in the financial and commodity markets have limited the Company's ability to develop and/or further explore its assets.
 Operations in 2020, 2019 and 2018 were financed via a loan from one of the Directors.
 This has ensured that the capital structure of the Company has remained tight.
+During the March 2021 quarter, a non-brokered private placement was done to allow the Company to progress its Berlin Project in light of the strengthening uranium and battery commodities market.
 Management monitors economic conditions and estimates their impact on the Company's operations and incorporates these estimates in short-term operating and longer-term strategic decisions.
 See "Risk Factors" below.